Breathing Less Header

-Average Breath Holding Time - Body O2 in Normal Subjects
+Average Breath Holding Time – Body Oxygen in Normal Subjects

 Table.
 Control Pause in normal and healthy people according to various medical references